Tibet, Nepal & Bhutan

 Itinerary

-Day 1 I ARRIVE IN LHASA
+Day 1 I ARRIVAL IN LHASA

 Meals: Dinner

-Day 2 I POTALA PALACE/THANGKA WORKSHOP/NORBULINGKA
+Day 2 I LHASA EXPLORATION

 Meals: Breakfast, Lunch, Dinner